Skip to main content

 The School Lunch Collective reports daily on:

 Schools receive ready-to-eat lunches from the School Lunch Collective.
-There is no longer a need for staff at schools to make lunches or heat food before serving.
+There is no longer a need for staff at schools to prepare lunches or heat food before serving.

 Meal cost#

-The School Lunch Collective receives $3 per meal (240g), per student and 0.84 cents for supplementary food items to year 9+ students.
+The School Lunch Collective receives $3 per meal (240g), per student.
+An additional 0.84 cents for 2 supplementary food items for Year 9 and older students is provided to meet the minimum 300g nutrition standards for this age group.

 Meals are supplied in 1 size of 240g to maximise the efficiency of production and logistics.
 This helps keep the cost of meals down.